haslo/devin_compliments_extension/README.md

 # Devin's Compliments Extension

 This Chrome extension fetches data from a specified API and displays the content in a styled overlay within the Chrome browser window.
+It's designed to provide users with periodic compliments to brighten their day.

 ## How It's Built